jiaoyang2018/Cooperation-network-based-on-IEAs/README.md

 These are the codes for the implementation of the construction and analysis of the international environmental cooperation network based on International Environmental Agreements (IEAs), as described in our paper:

 Carattini, Stefano, Sam Fankhauser, Jianjian Gao, Caterina Gennaioli, and Pietro Panzarasa.
-[What does network analysis teach us about international environmental cooperation?](https://arxiv.org/abs/2106.08883) Ecological Economics.
-2022.  arXiv preprint arXiv:2106.08883.
-(Accepted)
+[What does network analysis teach us about international environmental cooperation?](https://www.sciencedirect.com/science/article/pii/S0921800922003317).
+Ecological Economics 205 (2023): 107670.

 ## Data